ycm-core/YouCompleteMe/README.md

 ### C-family Semantic Completion

-In order to perform semantic analysis such as code completion, `GoTo` and diagnostics, YouCompleteMe uses `libclang`.
-This is the library version of the clang compiler, sometimes also referred to as llvm.
-Like any compiler, `libclang` requires a set of compile flags in order to parse your code.
+In order to perform semantic analysis such as code completion, `GoTo` and diagnostics, YouCompleteMe uses `libclang` or `clangd`.
+Both of them make use of clang compiler, sometimes also referred to as llvm.
+Like any compiler, clang also requires a set of compile flags in order to parse your code.
 Simply
-put: If `libclang` can't parse your code, YouCompleteMe can't provide semantic analysis.
+put: If clang can't parse your code, YouCompleteMe can't provide semantic analysis.

-There are 2 methods which can be used to provide compile flags to `libclang`:
+There are 2 methods which can be used to provide compile flags to clang:

 #### Option 1: Use a [compilation database][compdb]